-The argument can be defused by showing that (PP) is vindicated, on a non-Humean account of chance, from independently plausible assumptions, as well as constraints on rational belief which are restricted to only categorical features of the world.
+The argument can be defused by showing that (PP) is vindicated, on a non-Humean account of chance, from independently plausible constraints on rational belief or credence which range over categorical features of the world.

 2.1.
 Outright beliefs about frequencies